replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/system-requirements.md

 | OpenEBS *\*versions 1.x and 2.x* | iscsi-initiator-utils |
 | Rook                             | lvm2 |
 | Velero                           | nfs-utils |

+Additionally, the `containerd` package is required for Containerd add-on installations on Amazon Linux 2023 and Ubuntu 24.04.

+In general, the latest versions of the packages listed above are recommended for installation.
+For instance, you do not need to match the version of the containerd package to the version of the containerd add-on.

 ## Disk Space Requirements